top of page

 • Like most foster based rescues we don't require a facility to have a rescue as they operate virtually, utilizing volunteer and the internet to coordinate efforts.

-• Motley Zoo does have a facility called the Mission Center Studio, which is located in Redmond, WA.
-We are unique that we have a facility at all- but it does not make us an animal shelter.
+• Motley Zoo does have a dog boarding facility in Monroe, WA called MZ Woods Creek Kennels.
+We are unique that we have a location at all- but this still doesn't make us an animal shelter.

-• Our facility helps connect us to the community, but is not a single location where our animals to stay or can be visited casually.
+• We do not have a single location where our animals stay or can be visited casually.
 Rather, our animals are in volunteer foster homes throughout the area

 Where can I visit MZ's adoptable animals?

-• OUR ANIMALS ARE NOT IN A CENTRAL LOCATION like an animal shelter.
+• OUR ANIMALS ARE NOT IN A CENTRAL LOCATION such as at an animal shelter.

 • The animals live in private, volunteer, foster families' homes, where they are treated like one of their family, until they are ready for adoption.

-• As we must coordinate with volunteers to have animals available for meetings, adoption meetings are coordinated only after applicants have been approved and matched with an animal.
+• As we must coordinate with volunteers to have animals available for meetings, adoption meetings are coordinated only after an applicant has been approved and matched with an animal.

-• Our adoptable animals are listed here.
-You must apply first, then once approved we ensure you will meet with an animal that suits your needs- which saves you time and effort.
+• Once approved we ensure you will meet with an animal that we believe suits your needs- which saves you time and effort of driving around and trying to meet many animals.

-How can I find out the status of an animal?
+How can I find out the status of an ADOPTABLE animal?

 • This is impossible to answer accurately before you have been approved.

-• Any animal online is still in our care and therefore, available.
+• Any animal online is still in our care.

 • Things change by the second behind the scenes and an animal's availability can change multiple times in a day: